lylekuykendall/nvim.config/README.md

 - `<leader>ss` for fuzzy searching Telescope's commands
   - You can assign keymaps for any of the options in this menu

-### nvim-cmp (Autocomplete)
+### blink.cmp (Autocomplete)

-[nvim-cmp](https://github.com/hrsh7th/nvim-cmp) is a completion engine for neovim.
+[blink.cmp](https://github.com/Saghen/blink.cmp) is a completion engine for neovim.
 It provides auto-complete suggestions based on the cmp sources that have been installed and configured.
-These plugins are installed and configured in `cmp.lua`.
+These plugins are installed and configured in `completion.lua`.
 If you want AI completion suggestions, you will need to configure `codeium.nvim`.
 See section below for more detail.